bayesimpact/python-emploi-store/README.md

 This is a Python client library for their API.

-The library is in `emploi_store.py` and works both in Python 2 and Python 3.
+The library is in `emploi_store` and works both in Python 2 and Python 3.
 Usage information and required environment variables is documented in the library's docstring.